 Resetting The Fire Stick

-If your Firestick is suddenly not connecting to the internet or experiencing any other connection problems, you should try to reset your Firestick.
-You can do this by pressing the power button on top of your device for 10 seconds and then unplugging the device from its power source for 30 seconds before plugging it back in again.
+If your Firestick is suddenly not connecting to the internet or has other connection issues, reset it.
+Press the power button on top of your gadget for 10 seconds, then unplug it for 30 seconds before connecting it back in.

 Why is My Fire TV Not Connecting?